jules2689/trudeau/docs/2020-04-17/pre_news.md

 Not only by oil prices, but also the pandemic. a double whammy in that part of the country. and Jason Kenny has said that it's possible that employment there -- the unemployment rate hits 25%, which would be just astounding.
-The cbc's Carolyn Dunn joins me from Calgary All right, Carolyn I know you talked to people in the industry regularly and there have been a lot of asks.
+The cbc's Carolyn Dunn joins me from Calgary.
+All right, Carolyn, I know you talked to people in the industry regularly and there have been a lot of asks.
 It doesn't sound like this is the big, big package that they maybe were looking for.
 But there will be something here.